 Diwali is a five day celebration and different foods are eaten traditionally on the each day.

 One sweet which is freshly made in front of you on the street is Jalebi.
-For example, Jalebi Junction in Southall (UK) is very popular for serving this delight outside!
-This sweet is one of the most exchanged sweets during Diwali.
+This sticky orange sweet is very moreish and is sometimes enjoyed with milk.